score-spec/docs/content/en/docs/concepts/workload.md

 title: "Workload"
 linkTitle: "Workload"
 weight: 4
+description: >
+    A _Workload_ is a deployable application made up of one or more containers that runs in the same context and share resources, dependencies and networks.
 ---

 A _Workload_ is a deployable application made up of one or more containers that runs in the same context and share resources, dependencies and networks.